matrix-org/matrix-doc/proposals/2063-serverinfo.md

 * country of the server (if applicable)

-Apart from the *first one* all endpoints can be "legally" disabled and result a *NOT_DISCLOSED* error, so the admin can decide not to publish the data for whatever reason.
+Apart from the *first one* all endpoints can be "legally" disabled and result a `M_FORBIDDEN` error, so the admin can decide not to publish the data for whatever reason.

 It could be useful to provide a - heavily rate limited - *connectivity